-In addition to periodic district and state assessments, students in Grades 3 through 5 will participate twice annually in standardized benchmark assessments, to gauge learning and progress in math and reading.

-Students in grades 3-5 take reading comprehension and mathematics tests, referred to as the End-of-Grade (EoG) tests, at the end of the school year.
+In addition to routine and regular formative benchmark assessments throughout the year, to gauge learning and progress in math and reading, students in grades 3-5 will once again be required to take reading fluency/comprehension and mathematics tests, referred to as the End-of-Grade (EoG) tests, at the end of the school year.
 Additionally, 5th grade is responsible for the Science EoG at the end of May/beginning of June.
 These multiple-choice formatted tests are important as they serve as the basis for the state's accountability program.
 The tests are one gauge of how well students have learned and retained the curriculum outlined in the Common Core State Standard for the particular grade in reading and in math.
 Students are scored using five levels of proficiency: